NEWS FROM KIDSTON

-And to the United Church of Canada Foundation, who has provided generous financial support, through its Seeds of Hope and Embracing the Spirit programs
+To the United Church of Canada Foundation, which has provided generous financial support for the development and implementation of our virtual recreation and leadership programs this summer, through the Wesley C. Smith Fund and through the Seeds of Hope and Embracing the Spirit programs

 We know that the magic of camp is not about a location - it's about connecting with each other in play, laughter, adventure, celebration and song.
 So, we're not about to let social distancing keep us from an amazing summer!